nogibjj/arko_individual_project_1/README.md

 [![Lint](https://github.com/nogibjj/arko_individual_project_1/actions/workflows/lint.yml/badge.svg)](https://github.com/nogibjj/arko_individual_project_1/actions/workflows/lint.yml)
 [![Test](https://github.com/nogibjj/arko_individual_project_1/actions/workflows/test.yml/badge.svg)](https://github.com/nogibjj/arko_individual_project_1/actions/workflows/test.yml)

-# Python Template
+# Descriptive Statistics and Runtime Comparison using Polars and Pandas

-This project is to demonstrate how to create a standard scaffolding along with dockerizing the project and setting up a CI/CD process.
+This project is to demonstrate how to perform statistical analysis using pandas and polars.
+We then compare runtimes of both the approaches.

 ## Project Function
-- Add two 'numpy' arrays and store it in a third array
+- A `.ipynb` notebook each for polars and pandas analysis
-- Create a 'pandas' dataframe to store the aforementioned arrays
+- A `.py` script to calculate the runtimes of each of these notebooks
-- Convert the dataframe to a '.csv' file.
+- A `lib` folder with `helper.py` script to host helper function.
 ![image](https://github.com/user-attachments/assets/e1c744a5-6d48-40a9-b0ba-59b5a72f85a0)